notaryproject/notaryproject.dev/content/en/blog/2021/announcing-notation-alpha1.md

 - [notation-go-lib][notation-lib-release] - a set of go libraries that may be incorporated into other tools, providing sign, configuration and verify capabilities.
 - [notary v2 specs][notary-v2-specs] - providing the specifications, such as [signature specification](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md)

-To get a sense for how users can use, we'll walk through a few quick examples.
+To get a sense for how users can use the notation cli, we'll walk through a few quick examples.

 ### Sign & Verify

-Signing and verify with notation is as simple as:
+Signing and verification with the notation cli is as simple as:
 ```bash
 export IMAGE=localhost:5000/net-monitor:v1
 notation cert generate-test --default "wabbit-networks.io"